The Best Easy Malai Kofta Recipe

 - oil for frying

-Check to see that the oil has reached about 375ºF (to test without a thermometer, drop in a small piece of bread.
-It should sizzle and float, and become deep golden in 30 seconds.
-If sooner, it's too hot.
-If it takes longer, let it heat up more).
+- Check to see that the oil has reached about 375ºF (see my tips above for how to check the oil's temperature without a thermometer).
 Carefully slide 5 or 6 koftas into the hot oil.
 Fry until deep golden brown, gently turning once using a slotted metal spoon (about 2 minutes total).
 Transfer koftas to paper towel-lined plate, and proceed with the next batch (for a total of about 4 batches).